 5. Gifu - Mizu Manju

-The Mizu Manju from Gifu prefecture look just like colorful water drops and probably the prettiest treat out of this list.
+The Mizu Manju from Gifu prefecture look just like colorful water drops and probably the prettiest treats out of this list.
 Thanks to a starch that is made of a special Japanese root they look just like big drops of water and are a treat that is people especially enjoy in summer.
-This manju doesn't come in 1 but in several flavors, such as red beans, matcha and fruit flavors!
+This manju doesn't come in one but in several flavors, such as red beans, matcha and other fruity flavors!

 6. Aomori - Ki Ni Naru Ringo Pie

-Aomori prefecture is famous for its delicious apples and its apple pie!
-However this apple pie is different from the ones we know in the west.
+Aomori prefecture in Japan is famous for its delicious apples and apple pie!
+These apple pie are quite different from the ones that we know though!
 A whole apple is used which is sweetened by syrup and surrounded by a flaky pie crust.
-It is supposed to taste the best warm!
+It's supposed to be served warm!

 7. Yamagata - Sakuranbo Kirara

-Just as Aomori prefecture is famous for its apples, People from Yamagata take pride in its cherries!
+Just as Aomori prefecture is famous for its apples, People from Yamagata take pride in their cherries!
+About 70% of the cherries of Japan are produced in Yamagata so of course treats inspired by and using cherries can be found everywhere in the prefecture!
 The Sakuranbo Kirara are made of jelly with inside a whole cherry!
 Doesn't it sound great for summer?

 8. Fukuoka - Meika Hiyoko

 Fukuoka prefecture located in the south of Japan is famous for these adorable chick snacks!
-The filling exists of pea beans and fresh eggs complements while the exterior is slighly savoury.
+These cute treats were made for the first time in 1912 by Shigeru Ishizaka who felt a deep connection to sweets and felt that our products not only symbolize our lives but also our true hearts.
+Through Hiyoko he hopes to create a more friendly and lively society.
+The filling exists of pea beans and fresh eggs complements while the exterior is slight savory.

 9. Ishikawa - Wari Gori

 Wari Gori are sweets from Ishikawa prefecture and look similar to rock candy.
-Actually they are a lot softer though and are made by drying agar for 6 days.
-This sweets have a refreshing and subtle flavor.
+Actually they are a lot softer though and are made by drying agar ('kanten' in Japanese) for 6 days which results in the beautiful clear colors!
+This sweets have a refreshing and subtle flavor and taste crunchy on the outside and silky inside.
+These traditional sweets are hand-made and broken into pieces by craftsmen.

 10. Okinawa - Chinsuko